-Olympus said last week that it will ship the E-520 digital SLR to dealers in July.
+Center Valley, Pa. — Olympus said today it will ship the E-520 digital SLR to dealers in July.

 The 10-megapixel E-520 replaces the E-510 and sports several enhancements, including a new CCD-shifting image-stabilization system, autofocus live view, the second generation of Olympus’ HyperCrystal display technology and face detection.

-The new stabilization system will be available in three modes.
-One adjusts the sensor along the X and Y axes; a second mode is used to steady the camera while holding and panning horizontally, and a third is for use when holding the camera vertically while panning horizontally.
+The new stabilization system will be available with three modes.
+One adjusts the sensor along the X and Y axes; a second mode is used to steady the camera while holding and panning horizontally and a third is for use when holding the camera vertically while panning horizontally.

 It incorporates the firm’s shadow-adjustment technology, which kicks on in high-contrast scenes to maintain details in both shadows and highlights (it can also be applied to images after they’ve been recorded in the camera’s edit menu), alongside perfect-shot preview, which lets users preview and select white balance and exposure-compensation effects before an image is recorded.

-The 2.7-inch LCD uses the company's HyperCrystal II technology, which Olympus said offers twice the contrast and a larger color gamut than the original version.
-Additional features include 20 scene modes, manual controls, compatibility with the company's FT-50R and FL-36R wireless flashes, Olympus' TruePic III processor, a Supersonic Wave Filter dust-reduction system, a 3.5 fps burst mode, and dual memory card slots for CF and xD cards.
+The 2.7-inch LCD uses the company’s HyperCrystal II technology, which Olympus says offers twice the contrast and a larger color gamut than the original version.
+Additional features include 20 scene modes with manual controls, compatibility with the company’s FT-50R and FL-36R wireless flashes, Olympus’ TruePic III processor, a Supersonic Wave Filter dust-reduction system, a 3.5 fps burst mode, and dual memory card slots for CF and xD cards.

 Olympus also introduced a new digital lens to its Zuiko family.
 The 18-36mm f4.0-f5.6 super-wide-angle lens will ship in the fall for $599.
 Like all Olympus lenses, it is based on the 4/3 System standard.